sportsbet/react-native-static-build/README.md

 ### 4. Edit your .pbxproj

-Xcode will include this library with absolute paths, so it won't work if you build configurations, or users.
+Xcode will include this library with absolute paths, so it won't work between build configurations, or users.
 There is no way to change the location for *libraries* to relative paths, so you'll need to edit the xcodeproj manually.